bradl141/Bradley_BSE_Portfolio/index.md

 - Components
   - Monitor: The display for the Magic Mirror
   - Raspberry Pi: A mini computer that acts as the system the Magic Mirror runs on
-- Technical progress you've made so far
+- Technical Progress
+  - Set up the Raspberry Pi
+  - Installed Magic Mirror
-- Challenges you're facing and solving in your future milestones
+- Challenges
-- What your plan is to complete your project
+  - I had to learn how Linux worked
+  - I ran into some Linux bugs
+- Future Plans
+  - Add more modules
+  - Make it a mirror
+  - Make a case

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.